Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Application to GOES-15 data

-The estimated standard deviations in Figure \ref{fig3.3} are high for some locations, which makes the wind estimates rough.
+The estimated variances are high at some locations, especially where it is difficult to distinguish clouds from the background terrain and track their movements across the region.
 To account for this, we smooth each component of the estimated wind field using weighted Gaussian kernels, the weights being scaled to the inverse variances of the estimates (details are given in the Appendix).
 The smoothing parameter has been chosen based on cross validation.

+Similar to the DMW Algorithm, we also impose some simple criteria to check whether a target window $D(\bm{x}, t)$ is suitable for tracking and estimating motion winds.
+We look at the mean of the residual variances from regressing $Z_D(\cdot, t)$ on $Z_D(\cdot, t - 1)$ and $Z_D(\cdot, t + 1)$ on $Z_D(\cdot, t)$.
+We say that $D(\bm{x}, t)$ is discarded if the mean residual variance is low and the brightness temperature at the location, $Y(\bm{x}, t)$ is high.
+This signifies no cloud cover or negligible movement across time within the target window.
+For our data, we reject $D(\bm{x}, t)$ if the mean residual variance is in the lower 10 percentile of all mean residual variances and the brightness temperature $Y(\bm{x}, t)$ is in its upper 10 percentile, which is, $Y(\bm{x}, t) > 260$ Kelvin.
 Figure \ref{fig3.4} shows the raw and smoothed wind estimates obtained from the proposed STDM.
+The wind vectors have been plotted at a subset of spatial locations for better visualization.

-From Figures \ref{fig3.3} and \ref{fig3.4}, it can be seen that the rough wind estimates correspond to regions where the estimated standard deviation is high.
-Figure \ref{fig3.4} also shows the smoothed estimates.
-For fair comparison, the DMW estimates are also smoothed using a simple Gaussian kernel smoother with its optimal smoothing parameter chosen using cross validation.
-The raw and smoothed estimates of the wind fields obtained from DMWA are shown in Figure \ref{fig3.5}.
+For comparison, the DMW estimates are also smoothed using a simple Gaussian kernel smoother with its optimal smoothing parameter chosen using cross validation.
+The raw and smoothed estimates of the wind fields obtained from DMW Algorithm are plotted at a subset of locations in Figure \ref{fig3.5}.